ziqizhang/jate/README.md

+# NEWS
+**02 Apr 2018:** JATE 2.0 Beta.9 released.
+The main change is migration to Solr 6.6.0 (thanks to [MysterionRise]) - JATE is now based on Solr 6.6.0. **WARNING**: the index files created by this version of Solr is not compatible with the previous versions.
+Please consider this before upgrading!

 # APPEAL FOR SUPPORT: PLEASE SHARE YOUR USE CASE OF JATE WITH US
 ```diff
 - you can reach us at https://github.com/ziqizhang/jate/issues/42 or by email (link at the end of this message)